English Literature and a Modern Language (BA)

 Choose an optional of credit-bearing work placement and gain professional experience.

-Our aim at the School of Modern Languages and the School of English, Communication and Philosophy is for you to become a ‘global citizen’ who thinks critically, understands cultural diversity, and has a wealth of transferable skills.
+Our aim is for you to become a ‘global citizen’ who thinks critically, understands cultural diversity and has a wealth of transferable skills.

 On our 4-year English Literature and a Modern Language (BA) programme, you’ll develop high-level communication and critical-thinking skills, and foster resilience and independence through time spent in immersive foreign language contexts.

-An integral part of this programme is the opportunity to spend time working or living abroad to experience life in the culture of the language you are studying.
-You’ll have the choice of either studying at a partner university or completing a work placement in each semester.
+An integral part of this joint honours programme is the opportunity to spend time working or living abroad to experience life in the culture of the language you are studying.
+The skills and experiences gained from this time abroad are invaluable for personal and professional development, helping to foster flexible communication skills, confidence and resilience.

 It’s important to remember that studying languages is not just about the language itself, it involves the integrated study of language, culture and society.
-As an English Literature and a Modern Language (BA) student, you’ll find that often there are complementary issues and perspectives that link these subjects.
-Our joint honours programme offers challenging and stimulating modules emphasising diversity and celebrating cultural and linguistic mobility.
+Our joint honours programme offers challenging and stimulating modules emphasising diversity and celebrating cultural and linguistic mobility and you’ll find that often there are complementary issues and perspectives linking the 2 subject areas.

 Graduating with a range of academic and practical skills – including teamworking, leadership and communication – the confidence to use them and the ability to see the big picture, you’ll be valued by employers and ideally placed to progress into a range of careers.